lmullen/gender/cran-comments.md

-This is an patch to the gender package which fixes a bug for some users who have been unable install the data package because of an option they have set.
+This is an patch to the gender package due to a change in an API called by the package.

 ## Testing environments

-Mac OS X 10.10.4:
+Mac OS X 10.13.3:
-- R version 3.2.2 (2015-08-14)
+- R version 3.4.3

 Windows via winbuilder:
-- R version 3.2.2 (2015-08-14)
-- R Under development (unstable) (2015-08-20 r69138)

-Debian (via Docker):
-- R Under development (unstable) (2015-08-11 r68999)
+- R-devel
+- R-release

+Ubuntu via travis:
+- R-oldrel
+- R-release
+- R-devel

 ## Check results